 2. Confirmation bias: this bias leads to an increased sensitivity to those who confirm our beliefs or assumptions, and a reduced sensitivity to those who disprove them.

 For example, if a person thinks that wearing a mask is not helpful in the fight against the spread of the SARS-CoV-2 coronavirus, he or she will tend to be preferentially sensitive to facts that point in that direction and not to consider facts that prove otherwise.
-Consequently, it may focus on the fact that there have been as many deaths in one country that has made the wearing of masks mandatory as in another that has not, without taking into account other potential explanatory factors such as population density, cultural habits, age of the population or co-morbidity factors.
+Consequently, s/he may focus on the fact that there have been as many deaths in one country that has made the wearing of masks mandatory as in another that has not, without taking into account other potential explanatory factors such as population density, cultural habits, age of the population, or co-morbidity factors.

-Another specificity in the event of an epidemic is the underestimation of the exponential growth in the number of people affected by the disease COVID-19 when the reproduction rate is higher than 1.
+Another specificity in the event of an epidemic is the underestimation of the exponential growth in the number of people affected by COVID-19 when the reproduction rate is higher than 1.
 When a contagious individual infects several people, who may themselves infect several people, the number of cases increases exponentially.
 Whether the available information is numerical or visual, we tend to underestimate exponential growth rates.

-Experts in law, psychology and economics explore the power of "fast and frugal" heuristics in the creation and implementation of law.Gigerenzer, G. In G. Gigerenzer & С. Engel (Eds.), Heuristics and the law (pp. 17-44).
+Experts in law, psychology, and economics explore the power of "fast and frugal" heuristics in the creation and implementation of law.Gigerenzer, G. In G. Gigerenzer & С. Engel (Eds.), Heuristics and the law (pp. 17-44).
 Cambridge, MA: MIT Press© 2006.